publicarray/ruspk/README.md

 # spkrepo-rs
 ruspk is a simple and fast synology repository server.
 It uses the existing database structure from [spkrepo](https://github.com/SynoCommunity/spkrepo)

 Only the GET API for the synology devices is supported.
-You have to update the database yourself or run it in conjunction with spkrepo and a revere proxy like nginx.
+You have to update the database yourself or run it in conjunction with spkrepo and a reverse proxy like nginx.

 ## Install